jpdrcarneiro/MonkeyJobCodes/README.md

 ### Development
-As for now, I develop based on my needs.
+As for now, I develop based on my needs and on available time.
 However, feel free to develop new codes, suggest ideas.
 This is a fully open source Repository.
 Therefore, you are more than welcome to contribute.
 Suggestions please send me a message.